MpumeleloNtobi/react-native/README.md

 - Written in JavaScript.
 ### Compilation
 - JavaScript in React Native doesn’t directly compile into native languages; instead, it uses a "bridge" to interact with native components and APIs for a native user experience.

+# React
+- React native is built on top of react